 - If your home is positioned well for winter sun, warm and insulated, this might be the best time to sell, when there are fewer properties competing with yours.

 - Winter sun, home insulation and solar panels can be a real buyer magnet.
-Cold New Zealand winters can motivate people to up-spec to warmer, insulated homes and winter/spring is often the time when they start looking.
+Cold New Zealand winters can motivate people to up-spec to warmer, insulated homes.

-- In winter, make your interiors warm and enticing to help give a good feel for that first impression.
-An appealing mood that no other season offers can be created in winter.
-Simple, easy additions like adding a big vase of fresh flowers to the dining table can give your home an inviting lift even on the grayest of days.
+- In winter, make your interior warm and enticing to create a good first impression.
+Simple additions like a big vase of fresh flowers on the dining table will give your home a lift.

 - Summer is considered the best time to sell a holiday home with holiday makers on the look-out.